-Kings Centre - Mr D Lyall (Curriculum Lead) & Mr E Alyani
+Kings Campus - Mr D Lyall (Curriculum Lead) & Mr E Alyani

 Year 11 pupils will sit 3 GCSE Maths Exams for this year:

 Paper 1 (non-calculator) - Friday 19th May 2023 (am)

 Paper 2 (calculator) - Wednesday 7th June 2023 (am)